chrisdavidmills/st-chads-2016/6_Styling_our_text.md

 * <code>letter-spacing: 0.5px</code>: Adds space between letters.
 * <code>word-spacing: 0.2rem</code>: Adds space between words.

+Try centering your main heading too, by adding this declaration to it:

+<pre>text-align: center;</pre>

 ##Color
 We met colour in the previous article: